Connecterra/PyngClient/README.md

 client.send_ping("YourMonitorName, "PT1H", override_timeout=True)
 ```

+### Disabling pings in local environment

+You can integrate a pyngclient in your code but make all its operations a no-op by setting envvar `pingServiceDisabled` to `True`.
+This might be useful for local development.

 ### Instantiation behavior

 In additiona to environment variables, it is possible to initialize the GenericPingClient variables instead.